chuanglun/EBlink/README.md

 #### ISSUES
-- If flash is empty and program is flashed and reset, a target exception is detected and an UNWIND is happening.
+- If flash is empty but was started by e.g. powerup, a target exception is detected and an UNWIND is happening because the exception flags of the MCU are set.
+This is not a bug but by design.
 Just ignore!
 - Non STmicro devices (e.g. Silabs, NXP) are only working with STlink-V2.

 ## EBlink - usage: